Somyasharma28/Typescript_learning/README.md

 # Typescript_learning
-A project related to typescript_learning
+A project related to basic typescript_learning

-In bs-config.json

-Change the baseDir property according to the folder you want to access